Cinnamon Sedge

 Evening

-Wide variety — chalk streams, freestone rivers, and stillwaters throughout Europe
+Chalk streams, freestone rivers, and stillwaters

 Lifecycle

-Limnephilus lunatus larvae build mobile cases from fine gravel and plant fragments, and they are adaptable across a wide range of flowing and still water habitats.
-The larval period extends through autumn and winter, with the larva overwintering in its case before pupating in spring.
-Pupation occurs in a sealed case attached to submerged stones or weed.
+Limnephilus lunatus larvae build mobile cases from fine gravel and plant fragments.
+The larval period extends through autumn and winter, with the larva overwintering in its case.
+Pupation occurs in a sealed case.
+The pupa swims actively to the surface in the evening.

 Peak months

-The regular, predictable evening hatches of Cinnamon and related sedges from June through August provide some of the most consistent dry fly fishing of the summer season — particularly valuable in July and August when the main upwinged fly hatches have subsided and other surface activity is less reliable.
+The Cinnamon Sedge is one of the most reliable and widespread summer caddisflies in Europe.
+The regular, predictable evening hatches of Cinnamon and related sedges from June through August provide some of the most consistent dry fly fishing of the summer season.

 Fishing tips